 Through the Wise calculator (opens new tab) you can see the fees you pay without signing up for the amount and currencies you want to transfer.

-But if you’re looking for money transfers to both popular and exotic locations – especially in cash, MoneyGram is a solid choice for their wide coverage, fast options and respectable customer service.
+But if you’re looking for money transfers to both popular and exotic locations – especially in cash, MoneyGram is a solid choice for its wide coverage, fast options and respectable customer service.

 Finally, if you need to transfer more than $7000 USD check out our Wise Vs OFX comparison to see why we think OFX might be better.